Tubelis’ tip lifts Arizona to 84-82 win over Arizona State

 Arizona appeared to be in trouble after Martin scored 15 of his points in the second half, but pulled out an impressive win after losing by one to Arizona State last year in Tempe.

-The Sun Devils shook off a shaky start to play their best game of the Pac-12 season, but again failed defensively in a crucial moment.
+The Sun Devils shook off a shaky start to play their best game of the Pac-12 season, yet again failed defensively in a crucial moment.

 UP NEXT